How to check if an object is empty in JavaScript

 Object.entries(objectToCheck).length === 0

-You should also make sure the object is actually an object, by checking its constructor is the Object object:
+That’s why you should also make sure the value is actually a plain object, by checking its constructor is the Object object:

 objectToCheck.constructor === Object